App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Even if a dealership does not allow individuals to pay off a car loan directly using their credit card, there are several ways around this limitation that still enable buyers to charge their car payments.
+Even if a lender does not allow individuals to pay off a car loan directly using their credit card, there are several ways around this limitation that still enables buyers to charge their car payments.

 Third-Party Credit Card Processors

-While a car dealer may not accept credit cards directly, they may accept card payments that are facilitated by a third-party processor.
-In such cases, a dealer may work with one specific processing company, or they may accept funds from any processor that facilitates credit card payments.It’s important to note, however, that while such processors may make it possible to charge car payments to an individual’s credit card, such payments are typically subject to extra fees, often based on a percentage of the payment.
+While a lender may not accept credit cards directly, they may accept card payments that are facilitated by a third-party processor.
+In such cases, a lender may work with one specific processing company or they may accept funds from any processor that facilitates credit card payments.It’s important to note, however, that while such processors may make it possible to charge car payments to an individual’s credit card, such payments are typically subject to extra fees, often based on a percentage of the payment.
+Recommended: 8 Ways to Get a Lower Car Payment

 Balance Transfer Credit Card